Medicaid Penalty Periods Explained (Illinois) - ElderSmart - A comprehensive, holistic approach to supporting elder frailty

 Scenario 3: The Family Caregiver

-Scenario 4: The Joint Account Dilemma
+Scenario 4: The Joint Account Problem

 Strategies to Minimize or Eliminate Penalty Periods